-`The Indian Premier League (IPL) began in 2008 and has grown into the world’s biggest T20 cricket league.
-It began with 8 teams and now features 10, bringing even more competition every season.
+The Indian Premier League (IPL) began in 2008 and has grown into the world’s biggest T20 cricket league.
+What started with eight franchises has expanded to ten teams, making every season more competitive than ever.

 | Year | Champion | Runner-up | Captain | Final Venue |